Beach Canal Lighthouse Group, Hamilton, Ontario, Canada

 Robin has been the Chair and long-standing member of several local historical societies and heritage groups including the BCLG, for which he has served many terms as a Director.
 Through his own business, Historical Perceptions, Robin leads “Stories in the Stones” tours of the historic Hamilton Cemetery and makes presentations on different aspects of Hamilton’s history and heritage.

-Robin was a contributing author to numerous publications on local history, including The Hamiltonians, Vanished Hamilton, Vol. I, II and III, First Here, plus two sequels (edited by the late Margarat Houghton), and Memories of the Beach Strip, by Gary Evans.
+Robin was a contributing author to numerous publications on local history, including The Hamiltonians, Vanished Hamilton, Vol. I, II and III, First Here, plus two sequels (edited by the late Margaret Houghton), and Memories of the Beach Strip, by Gary Evans.
 At the Hamilton Heritage Day Awards in February 2018, he received the Reverend T. Melville Bailey Lifetime Achievement Award.
-In October 2021, he published the first of four planned self-guided walking tours of the Hamilton Cemetery: Gone but Not Forgotten.
+He has now published his fourth volume of self-guided walking tours of the Hamilton Cemetery: Gone but Not Forgotten.

 Ann Gillespie, Membership Secretary

 Ann graduated from Carleton University with a Masters degree in the Canadian Studies program, specializing in the history of Canadian architecture and building technology.
 She was subsequently employed by the City of Hamilton for 16 years as a Heritage Researcher/ Planner.
 After taking early retirement at the end of 2001, she became a member of the Canadian Association of Heritage Consultants (now CAHP – Ontario Chapter) and established a part-time consulting business under the name Gillespie Heritage Consulting, from which she retired in 2016.
-Ann has been actively involved with the Hamilton Region Branch of the ACO (Architectural Conservancy of Ontario), since it was resuscitated from a dormant phase in 2019.
+Ann has been actively involved with the Hamilton Region Branch of the ACO (Architectural Conservancy of Ontario), since it was resuscitated from a dormant phase 2019 and joined the new Board of Directors in 2026.

 Ann is a long-standing member of the BCLG and served as the group’s Recording Secretary from November 2015 to November 2021.
-She then took on the role of website administrator, working on content for the new WordPress website, which was launched in early 2022.
+She then took on the role of website administrator, working on content for the new WordPress website launched in early 2022.
+Ann was elected as a first-time Director at the November 2023 AGM.
+She then took over as Membership Secretary from Gloria Pfefferle, who had held this position since joining the Board of Directors in 2008 (deceased in 2025).

 Larissa Fenn, ex-officio non-voting director and HOPA Representative

-Larissa is employed by the Hamilton-Oshawa Port Authority as Public Affairs & Corporate Secretary and was appointed as HOPA’s representative on the BCLG’s Board of Directors in 2019.
+Larissa was appointed as HOPA’s representative on the BCLG’s Board of Directors in 2019.

 OFFICERS